Codecademy/docs/content/python/concepts/random-module/terms/random/random.md

   - 'paths/data-science'
 ---

-The `random.random()` method generates a pseudo-random number between 0 and 1.
+The `random.random()` method generates a pseudo-random floating-point number between 0 and 1.
 It takes no parameters.

 It can be useful to create a pseudo-random float less than a given number just by multiplying that number by `random.random()`.